-Long and troubled was the road that led to the establishment of modern democracy.
-It is the result of the overcoming of three great discriminations - that of class, that of gender, that of race or ethnicity - and has developed in the constant confrontation between the liberal tradition and the radical and socialist one.
-Imperfect and unfinished, it entered a crisis when the leap from an almost exclusively national dimension to a supranational horizon had not yet been completed, despite the lessons related to the catastrophes of the two world wars.
-What is happening in the European Union today - a stage in a century-old path of continental convergence - and in the balance of power between geopolitical areas in a world full of contradictory globalization, offers considerable insights in this sense, including starting from the teaching of Domenico Losurdo.
+The road that led to the affirmation of modern democracy has been long and troubled.
+It is the result of overcoming three major discrimination - that of class, that of gender, that of race or ethnicity - and has developed in the constant comparison between the liberal tradition and the radical and socialist one.
+Imperfect and unfinished, it entered a crisis when the leap from an almost exclusively national dimension to a supranational horizon had not yet been completed, despite the lessons linked to the catastrophes of the two world wars.
+What happens today in the European Union - a stage of a centuries-old path of continental convergence - and in the relationships of power between geopolitical areas in a world in the midst of a contradictory globalization, offers in this sense considerable food for thought, also starting from the teaching Domenico Losurdo.

-The student will have to understand the complexity of the historical processes that characterized the political-social conflict within nations and the international conflict in the nineteenth and twentieth centuries, in order to understand the context of the affirmation and the decline of modern democracy and the axes of political orientation of the contemporary cultural debate.
+The student will have to understand the complexity of the historical processes that characterized the political-social conflict within the nations and the international conflict in the 19th and 20th centuries, in order to understand the context of the affirmation and the decline of modern democracy and the axes political orientation of the contemporary cultural debate.

 It therefore proposes the following educational objectives:

-- help students to understand the fundamental concepts of contemporary political philosophy (modern / anti-modern / postmodern; emancipation / de-emancipation; progress; freedom; equality; totality / immediacy ...);
+- help students understand the fundamental concepts of contemporary political philosophy (modern / antimodern / postmodern; emancipation / de-emancipation; progress; freedom; equality; totality / immediacy ...);

 - help them understand the complexity of the historical movement and its origin in the conflict between social classes;

-- help them understand the left / right contrasts, particularism / universalism, and the way in which they condition the formation of modern democracy and its crisis;
+- to help them understand the right / left oppositions, particularism / universalism, and the way in which they condition the formation of modern democracy and its crisis;

-- help them to orient themselves in the contemporary political-cultural context starting from the theoretical elements learned (the successive inevitable mutations of each philosophical-political nucleus over time) and from their application to today's communicative contexts (TV, newspapers, social networks).
+- to help them orient themselves in the contemporary political-cultural context starting from the theoretical elements learned (the subsequent inevitable changes of each philosophical-political nucleus over time) and from their application to today's communication contexts (TV, newspapers, social networks).

 1) Democracy and modern democracy